 Nessa Feddis, a representative with the American Bankers Association in Washington, D.C., offered a similar response involving bank accounts post-judgment: “Generally by law, banks may use funds from a deposit account to pay a loan borrowers have not repaid as agreed,” she wrote via email.
 “The exception is credit cards, unless the account is specifically secured by the account.”

 Though the commenter implies she was not responsible for her husband’s decision to neglect his loan, there’s also the chance she may have been the co-signer, which would have made her responsible for paying it off.
 In that case, the onus was on her to keep track of the loan and meet the agreement.

 Of course, for some people, paying a loan is easier said than done.
 Life gets in the way, and other bills take precedence over a loan that’s been around for awhile.
 While this is understandable on a personal level, from a financial standpoint, ignoring a loan will do nothing to help your credit.
 In fact, missing several payments will drag down your score considerably, making you a lending risk.

 If you’re thinking of getting a loan or have already taken one out, it’s helpful to monitor your credit as you work to pay it off.
 That way, you’ll know where you stand in case you decide to take out more credit.
-You can view two of your credit scores, updated each month, for free on Credit.com.
+You can view two of your credit scores, updated every 14 days, for free on Credit.com.